 If your Lincoln Memorial penny has a date before 1982, it is made of 95% copper.
 If the date is 1983 or later, it is made of 97.5% zinc and plated with a thin copper coating.

-For pennies dated 1982, when both copper and zinc cents were made, the safest and best way to determine their composition is to weigh them.
+For pennies dated 1982, when both copper and zinc cents were made, and best way to determine their composition is to weigh them.
 Solid copper pennies weigh 3.11 grams (+/- 0.130 g.), whereas the copper plated zinc pennies weigh only 2.5 grams (+/- 0.100 g.).